Mindset, most broadly, is

 The mind is everything.
 What you think, you become.Buddha

-Human beings think in narratives, and Mindsets are a way of packaging, interpreting, and responding to narratives.
+As a rhetor — a speaker or a writer — you invariably develop habitual ways of interpreting and responding to new rhetorical situations based on your past experiences.
+In part, our personalities, our identities, are defined by the mindsets we hold.
+Our character–our sense of self–is defined by the mindsets we hold true and dear to our hearts.
+Likewise, sometimes we describe our friends and work colleagues based on the mindsets they espouse.
 For instance, when a friend launches an entrepreneurial venture, we might say “Wow, Yolanda has such a business mindset.”
 Or when someone is afraid to travel, go on a roller coaster, or be adventurous, we might say, “Ah, Tony’s afraid of his own shadow.”
 And then there’s always Eeyore: “He’s just so damned negative!”

-In some ways Mindsets function like genres.
-After all, genres are prepackaged responses to re-occurring situations.
+In some ways mindsets function like genres.
+After all, genres, like mindsets, are prepackaged responses to re-occurring rhetorical situations.
 When we are communicating via a well known genre, we don’t have to think as much about how to develop, organize or present our ideas.
-Likewise, if we ascribe to the political mindset of a Republican, a Democrat, or an Independent, we know the positions of those political parties, and we might rely on those pre-packaged responses to global issues like abortion, gun control, or climate change.
+Likewise, for example, if we ascribe to the political mindset of a Republican, a Democrat, or an Independent, we know the positions of those political parties, and we might rely on those pre-packaged responses to global issues like abortion, gun control, or climate change.